Touring some of the best paragliding sites on the planet

 If you have a group and want to arrange different dates we will try to accommodate you.
 Please contact me (email Steve Barton) to discuss the details.

 This year we will be organising the tours a little differently from previous years.
-We are always looking for ways to improve the service that we provide and experience has shown that it’s not always wise to have such a detailed plan of the tours in advance.
-Even in Brazil, we sometimes have bad weather and the long-range weather forecast can be rather unreliable.
-We hope to visit two or three different sites on each tour, offering pilots some variety, but our priority will always be to maximise the flying time.
+We are always looking for ways to improve the service that we provide and experience has shown that it’s not always wise to have a detailed plan in advance.
+We hope to visit two or three of the well-known sites on each tour.
+We aim to offer some variety but our priority will always be to maximise the flying time.
 Have a look at the individual site descriptions to get an idea of some of the places we usually visit.

 The spectacular festival of the Brazilian Carnaval will be during the two-week period between these two tours, from 1 to 6 March.
 Why not combine one of our tours with some partying during Carnaval and have the holiday of a lifetime?